gomorpheus/ansible-collection-morpheus-core/README.md

 ---
 **NOTES**

 Morpheus versions <= 5.0.0 require an API token in the inventory file to provide access to the Morpheus API.
 Look in the Examples section for an example using Ansible Vault.

+Morpheus versions >= 5.0.0 can use an ephemeral API token if run as a Morpheus task.
+This has only been tested against 5.4.3, but should work all the way back to 5.0.0.

 ### Examples